-The outreach team of library conducts series of seminars and workshop on demand for group of students or staff who are engaged in research and publication activities.
-The workshop/seminar will deliver the sessions on different aspects of research such as literature search and literature writing, academic writing and referencing, reference management system using different software, statistical packages, structuring thesis and dissertation, etc. Those who are interested should register themselves at Health-Care Library.
+The library conducts series of seminars and workshop on demand for group of students or staff who are engaged in research and publication activities.
+The workshop/seminar will deliver the sessions on different aspects of research such as literature search and literature writing, academic writing and referencing, reference management system using different software, data analysis, structuring thesis and dissertation, etc. Those who are interested should register themselves at Health-Care Library or make arrangements through the respective departments.